 This is one of my favorite examples of fashion using ultra-wide angle photography because it leverages elements of the environment to create more interest.

 My philosophy is to create an extreme amount of visual interest to make the viewer pay attention.
 Once you captured the viewer’s attention and draw them in, then it’s our job to highlight make sure that the rest is taken care of.
 If it’s fashion, making sure the outfit is demonstrated appropriately.

-When you first look at this picture your eyes are drawn to the model’s legs and move up her dress then ultimately to the fantastic tower at the historic Boise Train Depot.
+When you first look at this picture your eyes are drawn to the model’s beautiful wedding dress and then naturally move up her figure to her lovely face.